DevynJohnson/Get2KnowMe/README.md

 - **Secure Passcode System**: Alternative sharing method using unique alphanumeric codes
 - **Trusted Contact Integration**: Emergency contact information with privacy controls
 - **Follow & Notification System**: Users can follow others to receive notifications when a communication passport is updated—ideal for caregivers, educators, or support teams who need to stay informed about changes.
+- **Social Management Tools**: Users can view their followers, remove themselves from other users' follow lists, and block users for enhanced privacy and safety.
 - **Privacy Controls for Social Features**: Users can toggle their ability to receive follow requests and choose to be excluded from search results for added privacy and security.
 These options are available in Profile Settings.
 - **Responsive Design**: Optimized for mobile devices and various screen sizes
 - **Print-Friendly Format**: Clean, professional printing capabilities for physical copies